wttech/aet/documentation/src/main/wiki/JSErrorsDataFilter.md

 |`sourcePattern` | pattern file name | Regular expression that should match file name to be filter out (full path including `http://`) in which error occurred|
 |`line`  integer line number|Line number in file in which error occurred|
 *Note:
-- error param will be overridden by errorPattern if set
+- 'error' param will be overridden by 'errorPattern' if set
-- source param will be overridden by sourcePattern if set
+- 'source' param will be overridden by 'sourcePattern' if set

 ##### Example Usage